 - Wired microphones for choirs.

-- Specialized microphones for major liturgical events.
+- Specialized microphones for major liturgical events when required.